INTRODUCTION AND PURPOSE OF BOARD CHARTER

 - carrying out other functions as deemed appropriate by the Board from time to time.

-- The following standing Committees, with written terms of reference, have been established by the Board:
+- The following standing Committees have been established by the Board:-

-The Audit Committee assists and supports the Board primarily in the area of financial reporting in liaison with the external auditors and the Group’s system of risk management and internal control in liaison with the internal auditors;
+The Audit Committee assists and supports the Board primarily in the area of governance structure, financial reporting process by liaising with the external auditors, reviewing and monitoring the Group’s system of risk management and internal control by liaising with the internal auditors.

-The Nomination Committee assists the Board on matters relating to the selection and assessment of Directors;
+The Nomination Committee assists the Board on matters relating to the selection and assessment of Directors and Board Committees.

-The Remuneration Committee assists the Board on matters relating to the remuneration of Directors.
+The Remuneration Committee assists the Board on matters relating to the remuneration of Directors and Senior Management.

-- The Chairman of the Board - or in his absence, a Director from amongst the Board members appointed - shall preside at all meetings.
+- The Chairman of the Board may elect a Director from amongst the Board members to preside as Chairman at all Board meetings.

-- The Directors may participate at a meeting of the Directors by means of telephone and video conference or by other means of communication.
-The physical presence of Director(s) is not compulsory and participation at the meeting in the aforesaid manner shall be deemed to constitute presence in person at such meeting.
+- The Directors may participate at a Board meeting by means of telephone and video conference or by means of other communication equipment.
+The physical presence of Director(s) is not compulsory and participation at such meeting in the aforesaid manner shall be deemed to constitute presence in person at such meeting.
 The Directors participating at any such meeting shall be counted in the quorum for such meeting.
 All resolutions agreed upon by the Directors at such a meeting shall be deemed to be as effective as a resolution passed at a meeting in person of the Directors duly convened and held.
-All information and documents must be made equally available to all participants prior to, at, or during the meeting.
+All information and documents must be made equally available to all participants prior to, at, or during the Board meeting.

 - Pursuant to regulatory requirements, a Director shall abstain from deliberation and voting on contracts or proposed contracts or arrangements in which the Director has direct and/or indirect interests.